benjamingorman/banan/README.md

 🍌 banan
 =====

-banan is an improved profiler for Screeps, which captures the call tree of your bot and displays profiling information as a [flame graph](https://www.brendangregg.com/flamegraphs.html) in a frontend web view.
+banan is a hierarchical profiler for Screeps, which captures the call tree of your bot and displays profiling information as a [flame graph](https://www.brendangregg.com/flamegraphs.html) in a frontend web view.